The truth that we loved

 The truth we feel loss

-The truth that we grieve and honor those feelings
+The truth that we grieve

-The truth is that we have permission and are safe to love
+The truth is that we have permission

-Love and it is our hearts test of strength and courage to know and feel grief as well.
+And it is our hearts test of strength and courage to know and feel grief as well.

 Love and grief do not know age, race, religion, color, creed, philosophy, geographical locations or gender.